Approximate Post-Selective Inference for Regression with the Group LASSO: Framework for Selection-informed Inference

+to invoke a Bayesian framework after selection.
+Both the selected model and the selection-informed prior depend on the observed data.
+However, they do so only through the selection event accounted for by conditioning.

-Two comments are in order here to highlight the flexibilities that this framework offers in terms of defining models post selection.
+Two additional comments are in order here to highlight the flexibilities our framework offers in terms of defining models post selection.
 One, without loss of generality, we are able to assume that the variance parameter $\sigma$ is known.
-Following the lines of \cite{selective_bayesian}, the Bayesian approach we take easily accommodates the case of unknown variance by treating it as a parameter and posing a joint prior on $\beta_E$ and $\sigma$.
-Two, the model \eqref{sel_model} can be more general, for instance parameterized by a realization for $\widehat{E}'$, that is specified through an arbitrary function of $\widehat{E}$ \citep{panigrahi2020integrative}.
-With our primary focus directed towards characterizing an adjustment for the non-polyhedral selection of promising groups, we proceed with the selected model \eqref{sel_model} to simplify the development.
+Following the lines of \cite{selective_bayesian}, the Bayesian approach we take easily accommodates the case of unknown variance by treating it as a parameter and posing a joint selection-informed prior on $\beta_E$ and $\sigma$.
+Two, the model in \eqref{sel_model} can be more general.
+For instance, our model may be parameterized by a realization for $\widehat{E}'$ specified through an arbitrary function of $\widehat{E}$, as is pursued in \citet{panigrahi2020integrative}.
+The adjustment for selection in any case must account for the non-polyhedral selection of promising groups.
+We proceed with the selected model \eqref{sel_model} to simplify the development.